chevah/geck/README.rst

   :target: http://geck.chevah.com

-This repository is the source for the Chevah G.E.C.K at http://geck.chevah.com hosted via Read The Docs.
+This repository is the source for the Chevah G.E.C.K at https://geck.chevah.com hosted via Read The Docs.

-The HTTPS version is available at https://chevah-geck.readthedocs.io

 It started as the Python styleguide for the project, then evolved styleguides were added for more languages, then we added info